The civil services exam is among one of the toughest exams not in India but worldwide. People try very hard to clear this exam in their first attempt.

 Get the syllabus

 Make sure you keep your eye on the changes in the syllabus.
-However, the UPSC and State board make very minor changes in the syllabus in 4-5 years.
+However, the UPSC and State board make minor changes in the syllabus in 4-5 years.
 But for major changes, they will release the notification a few months or a year before the official announcement of the exam of that particular year.

 Get the Study Materials